aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 4. In ```eks-cluster``` directory, execute: ```./apply-cni-patch.sh``` to apply CNI version 1.3 patch

-5. To create Amazon EKS worker nodes, customize NUM_WORKERS and KEY_NAME variables in ```eks-cluster/eks-workers-stack.sh``` shell script and in ```eks-cluster``` directory execute: ```./eks-workers-stack.sh``` This script outputs a CloudFormation Stack ID for a stack that creates p3.16xlarge (or whatever instance type you specified in the script) GPU enabled EKS worker nodes we will use for distributed training. **This script uses an [EKS-optimized AMI with GPU support](https://aws.amazon.com/marketplace/pp/B07GRHFXGM).
+5. To create Amazon EKS worker nodes, customize AMI_ID, CFN_URL, NUM_WORKERS, and KEY_NAME variables in ```eks-cluster/eks-workers-stack.sh``` shell script and in ```eks-cluster``` directory execute: ```./eks-workers-stack.sh``` This script outputs a CloudFormation Stack ID for a stack that creates p3.16xlarge (or whatever instance type you specified in the script) GPU enabled EKS worker nodes we will use for distributed training. **This script uses an [EKS-optimized AMI with GPU support](https://aws.amazon.com/marketplace/pp/B07GRHFXGM).
 You would need to explicitly subscribe to this AMI in AWS Marketplace before you can execute ```eks-workers-stack.sh``` script.**

 6. Check the status of the CloudFormation Stack in AWS Management Console.
 When the status is CREATE_COMPLETE, under the Outputs tab of the CloudFomration Stack in AWS Management Console, copy *NodeInstanceRole* and proceed to next step.